SuadeLabs/fire/extensions/documentation/properties/valuation_type.md

 ### limited
 Limited Appraisal - A property valuation that includes a physical inspection but may have a more limited scope than a full appraisal, often focusing on specific aspects of the property.

+### prospective_market_value

+Prospective Market Value - A valuation provided by an appraiser for a property interest related to a credit decision for a proposed development or renovation project, based on the condition of the property at a specified stage of its development or renovation.

 ### purchase_price
 Purchase Price - The actual price paid for the property in a recent transaction, used as the basis for valuation.